 “Let’s get in the water before we do anything else!” she said.

 Off to California in late July, in between our summer birthdays.
-We discovered that we both had an older brother living there and the genesis of an idea emerged over campfire wine and refried beans; caught fire over boiled coffee and scrambled eggs in the morning; and became rock solid as granite on a final swim before our departure back to the city.
+We discovered that we both had an older brother living in San Francisco and the genesis of an idea emerged over campfire wine and refried beans; caught fire over boiled coffee and scrambled eggs in the morning; and became rock solid as a granite outcropping over a coursing river during a final swim before heading back to the city.
+Yes.
 We would stay with our brothers in California for a few days, then hitchhike up the coast to Oregon on a real adventure!

-Let me back up a bit, though.
-Before our trip, my twentieth birthday rolled up in early July and Feinman arranged a surprise party for me at his apartment.
+Just before our trip, my twentieth birthday rolled up in early July and Feinman arranged a surprise party for me at his apartment.
 We went out to dinner and when we returned, I noticed an unfamiliar jacket flung over one of the living room chairs.
 There were always friends visiting, so I guess I figured it was somehow left by one of them on a recent visit.
 Catching the direction of my gaze, Feinman deflected my line of thought swiftly.

 “Let’s have a glass of something in the backyard.
 It’s a beautiful night,” he said.